z-------------/StringFormatter/README.md

 # StringFormatter

-A Spigot-oriented class for string interpolation, color code conversion, and basic Markdown formatting.
+A Minecraft-server-oriented class for string interpolation, color code conversion, and basic Markdown formatting.

 ## Methods